PCB Footprint Creation and Reuse with Altium 365

 Manage all Your Design Data with Altium 365

-Altium 365 doesn’t limit management and sharing to your component data.
-You store, share, and manage all your design data with Altium 365.
+Altium 365 doesn’t limit the management and sharing of your component data.
+You can store, share, and manage all your design data with Altium 365.
 Anyone with access to your Altium 365 workspace can also access design data in Altium Designer, and every revision to a design will be seamlessly tracked in the cloud.
 Altium 365 provides this same type of integration with popular MCAD applications.
 These systems finally integrate seamlessly, forming a complete product design suite.

 - You can access a complete set of component and data management features in Altium 365.
 All this is accessible from Altium Designer’s unified design environment.